me05458/code-game/README.md

 # known issues
 - the `system()` function poses a security vulnerability
 - Some redundant/inefficient code and files exist
-- tutorial does not include all possible cards
+- tutorial only exists in color